RaphaelaPrammer/Ironhack-Front-End-My-Notes-and-Labs/readme.md

-- within the App.vue file you have to link all the component-templates --> @import componentName from "./ link to this component"
+- within the App.vue file you have to link all the component-templates --> @import componentName from "./ link to this component" --> and link them within the main tag eg. <FirstComponent />

+- import {ref, relative} from "vue"
+  - ref - for primitive Data (string, number, boolean, null)
+  - relative - for non-primitive Data (objects, arrays)

 3. Built-in Directives:

 - [Text Interpolation](../ironhack-nov-2022/section-04-vue/my-first-vue-project/src/components/vueBasics/2-TextDirective.vue)

-  - v-text=""
+  - v-text=" variable "

-  - v-html="" -> inject it into a div, and declare the variable with the html in a div with template literals ` `
+  - v-html=" variable " -> inject it into a div, and declare the variable with the html in a div with template literals ` `

 4. [Attribute-Binding](../ironhack-nov-2022/section-04-vue/my-first-vue-project/src/components/vueBasics/4-attribute-binding.vue)